-Mary Rockett Brock, an avid sports advocate and active community leader, joined the Atlanta Dream's ownership group in January, 2011.
-Brock serves on multiple boards locally, including the Board of Trustees for Spelman College and Usher's New Look Foundation.
-She is also on the Board of Advisors for Emory University's Winship Cancer Institute, Emory's Board of Visitors and the Atlanta Symphony Orchestra.
-Other philanthropic endeavors of Mary and her husband John include a particular interest in cancer research, and they have funded chairs in biomedical engineering at Emory University and Georgia Institute of Technology.
-They also support scholarships in the Department of Chemical Engineering.
-The Brocks have been active supporters of Georgia Tech Athletics, and most recently, they funded the major leadership gift for the Georgia Tech "John and Mary Brock Football Facility."
-Other areas in which Brock is active include the Board of Directors for Horizons National, a program for at-risk children that targets the summer learning gap, based in Norwalk, CT, with 28 affiliates in 13 states.
-She also serves on the Board of the Manhattan Choral Ensemble in New York City, and she and her husband John are devoted supporters of Americares, an organization that provides disaster relief and humanitarian aid, based in Stamford, CT.
+Mary Rockett Brock joined the Atlanta Dream's ownership group in January 2011 and is an avid sports advocate.
+Brock serves on the Boards of Trustees of Usher's New Look Foundation and Spelman College, the Boards of Directors of the Atlanta Symphony Orchestra, Metro Atlanta Chamber and Horizons National, a program for underserved youth that focuses on the learning achievement gap with 36 affiliates across the country, and the Board of Advisors of the Winship Cancer Institute.
+Mary and her husband John have funded chairs in biomedical engineering at Emory University and Georgia Institute of Technology with a particular emphasis on cancer research.
+They support scholarships in the Department of Chemical

+Engineering and have been active supporters of Georgia Tech Athletics, where they funded the major leadership gift for the Georgia Tech "John and Mary Brock Football Facility."
 A native of Moss Point, MS, Mary graduated summa cum laude from Miami University of Ohio, earning her Bachelor of Science in Science and Math Education and her Masters of Science Education in Curriculum Development.
-The Brocks, who grew up together on the Missispip Gulf Coast, were married 43 years ago while John was a student at Georgia Tech, and moved to Atlanta six years ago.
+The Brocks, who grew up together on the Mississippi Gulf Coast, were married 45 years ago while John was a student at Georgia Tech, and moved to Atlanta eight years ago.
 Previously, they lived in Wilton, CT, and Cincinnati, OH, and a 10-year stint in Europe, living in Brussels, Belgium, and London.
-They have three children - Rebecca, John IV and Major - and four grandchildren - John V, Everett Mary, Leighton Annise and Lily Anise.
+They have three children - Rebecca, John IV and Major - and five grandchildren - John V, Everett Mary, Leighton Annise, Lily Anise and Alexis Noelle.